sdc-china/IDA-doc/_posts/2018-01-15-checkstyle-deploy-ruleset.md

     ![][checkstyle_deploy_ruleset_cloud_two_7]

-#### 3. Change configurations in keter.properties
+#### 3. Change configurations in ida.properties

-  * Make sure the value of ruleExecutionMode in keter.properties is 2.
+  * Make sure the value of ruleExecutionMode in ida.properties is 2.

-  * Configure the values of resUser, resPassword, resUrl, restUrl and resPort in keter.properties.
+  * Configure the values of resUser, resPassword, resUrl, restUrl and resPort in ida.properties.

 ### Deploy ruleset in local